Klansmen: Guardians of Liberty: History

 White authored over 35 books and founded the Pillar of Fire Church, where she made herself a bishop.

-This book primarily espouses White's anti-Catholicism, while it also promotes antisemitism, racism, white supremacy and women's equality.
+This book is almost entirely an anti-Catholic polemic.
+At one point it says that the KKK is "the friend of the negro" since it wants to keep all bloodlines equally pure, but it also promotes antisemitism, racism, white supremacy and women's equality.
 Guardians is a compendium of essays and sermons by White and illustrations by Clarke that were originally published in her pro-KKK political periodical The Good Citizen, one of the numerous periodicals published by her Pillar of Fire Church at their communal headquarters in Zarephath, New Jersey.

 The book contains an introduction by Arthur H. Bell, the Grand Dragon of the New Jersey Ku Klux Klan.
 It is the second of three books White published to promote the KKK.
 The other two books were 1926's The Ku Klux Klan in Prophecy, and 1928's Heroes of the Fiery Cross.
 White republished her Klan books as a three volume set in 1943, three years before her death and 21 years after her initial association with the Klan, under the title Guardians of Liberty.